 Bringing the Gardens to Light.

-The Zoo's horticulture team has spent years experimenting with a large number of plants to see which ones thrive in our Rocky Mountain climate.
-Now, with our virtual garden tours, you can take advantage of this expertise to learn more about the plants that share our home.
+The Zoo’s horticulture team has spent years experimenting with a large number of plants to see which ones thrive in our Rocky Mountain climate.
+Take advantage of this expertise to learn more about the plants that share our home.
 Enjoy!

 African Rift Valley Gardens